1. 3DS Blog

 Virtual universes

-Virtual twins use advanced technologies like AI, machine learning and IoT to provide real-time insights and help challenge tough problems.
+Virtual twins use advanced technologies like AI, machine learning and IoT to provide real-time insights and help solve tough problems.
 Dassault Systèmes combines digital tools with real-world systems that help us plan for the future.
 These “virtual universes” act like tools to explore possibilities, make smart choices and work toward a healthier planet.

 A virtual twin can represent a machine, a supply chain or a city plan.
 But a virtual universe goes further—it shows the bigger picture, including how decisions may affect people, resources and the environment over time.